 The Lumbee Tribe, with an estimated 55,000 members, is the largest non-federally-recognized tribe in the US and one of eight state-recognized tribes in North Carolina.

-While the General Assembly has not indicated whether the budget will include North Carolina casino expansion, the 2023 casino proposal draft showed the state was interested in “ensuring equitable treatment of all Indian tribes recognized by this state.”
+While the General Assembly did not include North Carolina casino expansion, the 2023 casino proposal draft showed the state was interested in “ensuring equitable treatment of all Indian tribes recognized by this state.”

 The Lumbee’s long, painful road to federal recognition